How long do Great Danes live?

 Many smaller dogs live 10-15 years, for comparison.

-The average is low, but it doesn’t have to be!
+The average life expectancy of a gentle giant is low, but it doesn’t have to be!

-The oldest Great Dane currently known in 2021 is Maggie Mae at age 16.
+The oldest Great Dane currently known in 2021 is Maggie Mae, at the ripe old age of 16.

 - Cancer (Genetic link)